 My proposed Member's Bill would aim to provide for the protection of title and registration of electricians in Scotland, ensuring that a person who called themselves an 'electrician' was appropriately qualified and registered.

-Due to time constraints, it will not be possible to introduce the Bill in this session of the Scottish Parliament.
+Due to time constraints, it was not possible to introduce the Bill in the 2016-21 session of the Scottish Parliament.
 However it is my intention to bring forward a further proposal in the sixth Scottish Parliament, in line with the consultation held in 2020, to allow MSPs to consider the merits of these proposals.

 A public consultation on the proposed Bill ran from 18 August to 10 November 2020 and I would like to thank the many interested bodies, businesses, electricians and members of the public who participated.

 I was pleased with the extraordinary level of support indicated for regulation and protection of title and hope to be able to refine my proposals in detail based on the responses.

 The following are responses submitted to the consultation.

 Responses that were submitted 'not for publication' have not been posted here, but have been considered privately.
 In line with guidance from the Scottish Parliament's Non-Government Bills Unit, redactions may have been made to remove contact details, any identifying information in anonymous responses, certain information relating to third parties and any content that is potentially defamatory, obscene or offensive.